-Today we are proud to share with you again, courtesy of PFLAG LA, Adele's story.
+Today, we are proud to share with you again, courtesy of PFLAG Los Angles, Adele's story.
 We hope you are inspired, enlightened, and reinvigorated by what you read.

 Small things can have great consequences.
 In 1968, a white square of paper on a dining room table in Brentwood changed the lives of a mother and father, spurring them to start a parents' support organization that has had unprecedented impact in Los Angeles and the nation.

 The paper said, "I've left home because I am a homosexual."
 It was signed by Philip Starr, the son of Adele and Larry Starr, who became both the founders of PFLAG Los Angeles and inexhaustible workers to improve the lives of lesbian, gay, bisexual, and transgender people and their parents, families, and friends.

 Larry and Adele were frantic.
 They tried to track Philip down at the homes of his friends.
 After a series of dead ends, they went to the police station to file a missing person's report.
 Late in her life, Adele would say she could still hear the sound of the officer tearing up a half-finished report.
 Philip was 18 years old and considered an adult.
 With no word from their son, they placed a personal ad in the Los Angeles Times: "Philip, we love you.
 Call or come home."
 Against all odds, one of Philip's friends saw the ad and told him about it.
 The family was reunited.